-The self-anointed mad scientists nuked a video game into some gelatinous vision of time travel.
+The self-anointed mad scientists nuked a visual novel into some gelatinous vision of time travel.
 Or maybe it was always that way.
 Doesn’t matter.
 No one thought they could do it, but they did it anyway.
 They sent text messages through the airwaves to people they knew.
 To their friends.
 Some of them female.
 Pretty.

 They should have been more careful.
 They should have stopped.

 …Wait, no they shouldn’t.
 This show is awesome!

 Yes, Steins;Gate – a show that, now that I have watched it, completes what I like to call the Holy Trinity of Anime News Network, along with Fullmetal Alchemist: Brotherhood and Clannad After Story, the three top rated animes on their website.
 In fact, Steins;Gate is the top rated anime on their website, which is no small task.
 A series as recent as this, beating fan favourites like Cowboy Bebop, Code Geass, and every single Studio Ghibli film?
 That’s impressive.